nicholaslws/BSF-projects/SOP/SOP.md

 designated frass bins for composting or stored for botany or other gardening interest groups.
 The trays of larvae are placed inside a large cage and goes to the dark room.
 Each cage is to have between one to two trays worth of maggots (total \~20,000 per cage).
+We usually place on additional upside down tray in the cage to place the bait box.
 Remember to label the cage so that we are able to track the amount of eggs from each cage.

 To save some time while retaining data, we sometimes follow the above procedure for the first three trays. but aggregate the rest.
 For the